The food at this contemporary hotel comes highly recommended – as do its 2 pools and beachside setting.

 Buffet meals.
 Afternoon tea, coffee and cakes 15.00-17.00.

-Select local and imported alcoholic and non-alcoholic drinks 11.00-23.00.
-Liqueurs, cocktails & other drinks may be purchased at a reduction if you show your All Inclusive card.
+Select local and imported alcoholic and non-alcoholic drinks, as well as some liquors and cocktails 11.00-23.00.
+A larger range of liquors, cocktails and drinks may be purchased at a reduction if you show your All Inclusive card.

 Sports and Activities